Advertiser Disclosure

 Education: AA Liberal Studies, Limestone University

-Erica began writing on small business topics in 2008.
-She joined Merchant Maverick in 2018 and focuses on loans, accounting, and POS.
-She is a Certified ProAdvisor for QuickBooks Online and QuickBooks Payroll.
-She has been cited in MSN, Reader’s Digest, Vox, U.S. News & World Report, and Real Simple.
-She is a graduate of Limestone University and resides in Greenville, South Carolina.
+Erica has been writing about small business finance and technology since 2008.
+She joined Merchant Maverick in 2018 and specializes in researching and reviewing business software, financial products, and other topics to help small businesses manage and grow their operations.
+Her expertise has been cited in MSN, Reader’s Digest, Vox, U.S. News & World Report, and Real Simple.
+She is a Certified ProAdvisor for QuickBooks Online and QuickBooks Payroll, a graduate of Limestone University, and currently resides in Greenville, South Carolina.

 Merchant Maverick Archives for Erica Seppala | Page 11